tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ## MITM Attacks with CRQC

 A MITM attack is possible if an adversary possesses a CRQC capable of breaking traditional public-key signatures.
-The attacker can generate a forged signature on a legitimate certificate, allowing them to impersonate a server.
+The attacker can generate a forged certificate and create a valid signature, enabling them to impersonate a TLS peer, whether a server or a client.
 This completely undermines the authentication guarantees of TLS when relying on traditional certificates.

 To mitigate such attacks, several steps should be taken: